Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 S. Song / Yuan Dynasty Ge Kiln Ge Ware: A Pair of Remarkably Rare Curved Square Vases, Adorned with Tiger Mask and Ring Handles

-This exceptional pair of Fine Art Curved Square Bottle Ge ware Vases represents some of the rarest examples of Ge wares documented to date.
+This exceptional pair of Fine Art Curved Square Bottle Ge ware Vases represents some of the rarest examples of Ge ware documented to date.
 Exhibiting a wheat-like hue, these vases are delicately constructed, featuring distinctive Tiger Mask handles with ring accents.
 It is noted that Ge ware displays an iron foot, evident on the base ring, attributable to the use of a light brownish clay characterized by high iron content, which darkens to a deep brown during the firing process.
 The surface crackle is described as resembling iron wire interwoven with golden thread.
-The Ge Kiln, recognized as the predecessor of subsequent kiln types, flourished during the Southern Song through Yuan Dynasties.
+The Ge Kiln, recognized as the predecessor of subsequent kiln types, flourished during the Southern Song through the Yuan Dynasties.
 These vases, likely produced in the early Southern Song Dynasty, reflect the idiosyncrasies of period production, marked by less refined firing techniques and thicker glaze application, indicative of the developing craftsmanship of the era.
 Each vase measures approximately 9 ½ inches in height. ppirs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

-Rare Ge Ware Octagonal Hu-form Vase with Tube Ears Featuring Eel's Blood Red Crackle from the Southern Song and Yuan Dynasties ï»¿
+Rare Ge Ware Octagonal Hu-form Vase with Tube Ears Featuring Eel's Blood Red Crackle from the Southern Song and Yuan Dynasties

 **Ge Kiln Large Octagonal Hu-Form Vase** This exquisite octagonal hu-form vase, crafted during the Song and Yuan Dynasties, exemplifies the craftsmanship associated with the esteemed Ge Kiln, often referred to as the elder brother's kiln.
-With a color reminiscent of wheat, complemented by a purplish mouth and iron foot, the vase also features intricate details including iron wire and the rare "eel's blood" red thread crackle.
+With a color reminiscent of wheat, complemented by a purplish mouth and iron foot, the vase also features intricate details, including iron wire and the rare "eel's blood" red thread crackle.
 Given its exceptional quality, beauty, and substantial size, which measures approximately 13 5/8 inches in height, this vase is likely to have been produced as tribute ware, intended to reflect the highest standards of artistry and cultural significance of the period. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

-Southern Song and Yuan Dynasties Ge Kiln Ge Ware: Large Vase Featuring Rare Eel's Blood Red Crackle Finish and Loose Ring Handles ï»¿
+Southern Song and Yuan Dynasties Ge Kiln Ge Ware: Large Vase Featuring Rare Eel's Blood Red Crackle Finish and Loose Ring Handles

-Ge Kiln Large Vase from the Southern Song/Yuan Dynasties This exceptional Ge ware vase, distinguished by its loose ring handles and a mouth resembling that of a fortress, exemplifies the artistry of the Ge Kiln, which is often regarded as the elder brother among kilns during the Southern Song and Yuan Dynasties.
+Ge Kiln Large Vase from the Southern Song/Yuan Dynasties.
+This exceptional Ge ware vase, distinguished by its loose ring handles and a mouth resembling that of a fortress, exemplifies the artistry of the Ge Kiln, which is often regarded as the elder brother among kilns during the Southern Song and Yuan Dynasties.
 The vase features a color reminiscent of wheat, accentuated by a purple mouth and an iron foot.
-Additionally, the presence of iron wire and the rare eel's blood red thread crackle further enhance its uniqueness.
+Additionally, the presence of iron wire and the rare eel's blood red thread crackle further enhances its uniqueness.
 Due to its remarkable craftsmanship and impressive dimensions, approximately 13 3/4 inches in height, this vase is likely classified as tribute ware, reflecting its intended significance and aesthetic value. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Song Dynasty Ge Kiln Burner: Ge Ware with Ding Form and Handles

 This Ge Kiln ding-shaped burner with handles, originating from the Song or Yuan Dynasty, is likely produced in the early Southern Song period.
 The piece exhibits inconsistencies in the firing process, resulting in a thicker glaze, indicative of the techniques still being refined during that era.
 It features an iron foot and possesses a color reminiscent of wheat.
-The Ge Kiln is historically recognized as a predecessor in ceramic production during the Southern Song into the Yuan Dynasties.
+The Ge Kiln is historically recognized as a predecessor in ceramic production during the Southern Song Dynasty and into the Yuan Dynasty.
 The burner stands approximately 8 inches tall. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

-Southern Song/Yuan Dynasty Ge Kiln Ge Ware: Exceptional Large Octagonal Hu-Form Vase with Tube Ears and Golden Thread ï»¿
+Southern Song/Yuan Dynasty Ge Kiln Ge Ware: Exceptional Large Octagonal Hu-Form Vase with Tube Ears and Golden Thread

 S. Song / Yuan Dynasty Ge Kiln Ge Ware Large Octagonal Hu-Shaped Vase with Tube Ears, exhibiting golden thread iron wire crackle and a purple mouth iron foot, displaying a hue reminiscent of wheat.
-The Ge Kiln is recognized as the elder brother kiln transitioning from the Southern Song to the Yuan Dynasty.
+The Ge Kiln is recognized as the elder brother kiln, transitioning from the Southern Song to the Yuan Dynasty.
 This vase likely served as tribute ware, reflecting exceptional artistry and grandeur due to its considerable dimensions, measuring approximately 13 3/4 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

-Ge Kiln Ge Ware Vase with Hu Form and Tube Handles from the Southern Song/Yuan Dynasty, Featuring an Iron Foot ï»¿
+Ge Kiln Ge Ware Vase with Hu Form and Tube Handles from the Southern Song/Yuan Dynasty, Featuring an Iron Foot

 Southern Song / Yuan Dynasty Ge Kiln Hu-formed Vase with Tube Handles, likely produced in the early Southern Song Dynasty, exhibiting an imperfect firing process that resulted in a thicker glaze due to incomplete control over the techniques at the time.
 The vase features an iron foot and a coloration reminiscent of wheat.
 The Ge Kiln is regarded as the predecessor to other kilns during the transitional period from the Southern Song to the Yuan Dynasties.
 The approximate height of the vase is 8 1/2 inches. ppjrs